simetenn/uncertainpy/docs/source/examples/coffee_cup.rst

 Most of the code is unchanged.
 The complete for this example is in :download:`examples/coffee/uq_coffee_class.py <../../../examples/coffee/uq_coffee_class.py>`.
-We create a class that inherits from ``uncertainpy.Model``, and to add the labels we call on the constructor of the parent class ``uncertainpy.Model`` and give it the labels.
+We create a class that inherits from :ref:`Model <model>`.
+To add the labels we call on the constructor of the parent class and give it the labels.

 .. literalinclude:: ../../../examples/coffee/uq_coffee_class.py